Stackclash/5e-vault/5. Mechanics/Items/Deck Of Many Things.md

 ## The Void

 This black card spells disaster.
 Your soul is drawn from your body and contained in an object in a place of the DM's choice.
 One or more powerful beings guard the place.
-While your soul is trapped in this way, your body is [[5.
-Mechanics/Rules/Conditions.md#incapacitated|incapacitated]].
-A [[/5.
-Mechanics/Spells/Wish.md|wish]] spell can't restore your soul, but the spell reveals the location of the object that holds it.
+While your soul is trapped in this way, your body is [[\5.
+Mechanics\Rules\Conditions.md#incapacitated|incapacitated]].
+A [[5.
+Mechanics\Spells\Wish.md|wish]] spell can't restore your soul, but the spell reveals the location of the object that holds it.
 You draw no more cards.

 ## Flames